kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 **Activating or Deactivating Employees:**
 1. Locate the employee you need to modify in the table.
-2. For inactive employees, click the "Activate" button to restore their access.
+2. For inactive employees, click the “Activate” button to restore their access.
-3. For active employees, click the "Deactivate" button to temporarily remove them from active duty.
+3. For active employees, click the “Deactivate” button to temporarily remove them from active duty.
 4. Confirm the action when prompted.
-5. The employee's status will update immediately in the table and statistics.
+5. The employee’s status will update immediately in the table and statistics.

 **Adding New Employees:**
-1. Click "Add Employee" from the employee management interface.
+1. Click “Add Employee” from the employee management interface.
-2. Fill in the employee's personal information including name and contact details.
+2. Fill in the employee’s personal information including name and contact details.
 3. Assign the employee to a department and shift.
 4. Set their work location and any special accommodations.
 5. Specify their certifications and qualifications.